The Circle warns of the danger of EU fragmentation: "It doesn't know how to agree"

 Catalonia in Europe

 In the opinion of the Circle's members, both the State and Catalonia have essential roles in the multiple transitions that Europe must undertake.
-On the one hand, they highlight the "base assets" that the Spanish productive system possesses, from its "prominent position" in 5G connectivity and digitalization to the availability of cheap energy thanks to the renewable network.
+On the one hand, they highlight the "base assets" that the Spanish productive system has, from its "prominent position" in 5G connectivity and digitalization to the availability of cheap energy thanks to the renewable network.
 They also praise Barcelona's positioning as a capital of research and transfer in the biomedical, pharmaceutical, and biotechnological fields, as well as in deep technologies, which continue to grow in the Principality.

-They point out, on the other hand, the general and sectoral "shortcomings" that still limit Spain's reach as an economic player within the EU.
+Conversely, they point out the general and sectoral "shortcomings" that still limit Spain's scope as an economic player within the EU.
 The major wound is productivity, "lower than that of European competitors."
-The Circle attributes the low productive capacity to poor investment in research and development, as well as to a business fabric smaller than that of the rest of the continent, where micro-enterprises account for more than 98% of the private sector.
-To resolve this, they call on the Spanish authorities to advocate for a European industrial policy that is "coordinated, ambitious, and based on common financing instruments."
-An initiative that particularly stirs controversy in the northern and central countries of the continent, which are less fond of joint financing projects.
+The Circle attributes the scarce productive capacity to a poor effort in research and development, as well as to a business fabric smaller than that of the rest of the continent, where micro-enterprises account for more than 98% of the private sector.